This post will show you how to crack a walnut quickly and easily to get two unbroken halves for crafts and other DIY projects.

 How do you crack walnuts without a cracker?

-Get ready to learn how to crack a walnut without a cracker.
+The step-by-step tutorial below teaches how to crack a walnut without a cracker.
 Whether you’re a seasoned crafter, a teacher, or someone new to DIYs, this easy trick for cracking walnuts for crafts opens up a world of creative possibilities.
 What can you use to crack Walnuts?
-The good news is you can choose between two different simple tools you are likely to already have at home.
-In this article, we’ll guide you through the step-by-step process of cracking walnuts without a walnut cracker quickly and easily.
-We’ll also share some inspiring walnut craft ideas (like the Baby Jesus Christmas Ornaments in the photograph below) to get you started with the art of walnut crafting.
+The good news is that you can choose between two simple household tools: A knife or a flat-head screwdriver.

 - Safety Gear: To protect your eyes, wear safety glasses.
 As you’ll see in the video tutorial below, the shell-cracking process can be a bit messy, so gloves and an apron or old clothing are optional but recommended in some situations.